ShijieXu1993/uk.github.io/_publications/2015-10-01-paper-title-number-3.md

 ---
-title: "A sharp upper bound for the expected occupation density of It\^o processes with bounded irregular drift and diffusion coefficients "
+title: "A sharp upper bound for the expected occupation density of Ito processes with bounded irregular drift and diffusion coefficients "
 collection: publications
 category: manuscripts
 permalink: https://arxiv.org/abs/2310.12655